prosperousZ/Hardware-Cyptography-Security-Final-project/src/Modular/README.md

 ## What is this implementation about?
-The purpose of this implementation is to encrypt and decrypt an image using XOR and measure the performance.
+The purpose of this implementation is to encrypt and decrypt an image using Module and measure the performance.

 To run the code, just need to type in the number of shares images (share_size, 2~8) you want to create for encrypting, it will give all results in outputs folder.